bcribeiro91/personal-website/content/authors/admin/_index.md

 title: Beatriz Couto Ribeiro
 ---

-Bachelor’s in Business Administration and Public Policy Management by the State University of Campinas (UNICAMP) and Master of the Interdisciplinary Human and Applied Social Sciences (UNICAMP).
-Currently, I am doing a joint PhD Student in Technical University of Berlin - TUB (Germany) and University of Campinas - UNICAMP (Brazil).
+I am a joint PhD candidate in innovation economics and public policy at the Technical University of Berlin – TUB (Germany) and University of Campinas – UNICAMP (Brazil).

-My research interests include studying the science, technology, and innovation (STI) policies in infrastructure sectors, particularly, in the electricity, gas, water, and sewage.
-In my research, I am assessing the impact of STI policies and programs in the Global South and OECD countries on innovation outputs by using quasi-experimental methods (e.g., Difference-in-Difference, and Synthetic Control, as well as qualitative methods (e.g., Interviews, and Documental Analysis).
+I am interested in studying science, technology, and innovation (STI) policies in public infrastructure sectors, such as electricity, gas, water, and sewage.
+In my research, I am assessing the impact of STI policies and programs in the Global South and OECD countries on innovation outputs by using quasi-experimental methods (e.g., Difference-in-Difference, and Synthetic Control) as well as qualitative methods (e.g., Interviews, and Documental Analysis).

-In my dissertation I am researching regulatory tools to foster innovation in energy sectors.
+In my PhD dissertation I am assessing the role and impact of regulatory tools to foster innovation in the electricity sector.
+You can find my job market paper here.
 Please contact me if you are interested in research collaboration, or if you want to know more about my work.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} For more information you can download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.